boonereynolds/project-1/readme.md

 #Project 1: Simon Says
 ###Introduction

 By the end of this project, I will have created a Simon Says game using technical skills learned during the first 2 weeks of WDI.
-I will use HTML, CSS, JavaScript, and jQuery to deliver to a delightful web-based Simon Says game.
+I will use HTML, CSS, JavaScript, and jQuery to deliver to a web-based Simon Says game.

 ###Approach
 This project will use CSS to style the web page and jQuery to manipulate the HTML file to make the page give the user a sequence of buttons to press based on randomized computer choices.